Kotlin/kotlinx.serialization/docs/json.md

 Project(name=kotlinx.coroutines)
 ```

-Support for [JsonNames] annotation is controlled by the [JsonBuilder.useAlternativeNames] flag.
+Support for [JsonNames] annotation is controlled by the [useAlternativeNames][JsonBuilderBase.useAlternativeNames] flag.
 Unlike most of the configuration flags, this one is enabled by default and does not need attention
 unless you want to do some fine-tuning.